ayan2k05/OpenEdit/README.md

 # OpenEdit

 Welcome to OpenEdit!
-This is a lightweight, open-source text editor I created to provide a better alternative to heavier editors like Sublime Text and Visual Studio Code, which consume too many resources on old laptops and computers.
+This is a lightweight, open-source text editor I created to provide a better alternative to heavier editors like Sublime Text,Geany and Visual Studio Code, which consume too many resources on old laptops and computers.

 ## About Me